Urban photography marries themes and passages from TS Eliot in a striking look at London

-Get Geographical’s latest news delivered straight to your inbox every Friday, plus a collection of free eBooks on the subjects that matter to you!
+Get Geographical’s latest news delivered straight to your inbox every Friday!

 Eliot wrote The Waste Land in the immediate aftermath of the Great War, with civilisation apparently in ruins.
 ‘As we approach the centenary of the first publication of this literary work (in 2022), one does not have to look far for evidence of our current wasteland,’ says Van Heerden.
 ‘A decade of austerity has resulted in 130,000 unnecessary deaths and 320,000 homeless people living on the UK’s streets, as wealth inequality keeps growing and property becomes more and more unaffordable, especially in London.’

 ‘April is the cruellest month’ – The book’s opening sequence retraces the final moments of Stephen Lawrence’s life: the area near the roundabout in Eltham where the gang of white, racist thugs crossed the road to attack Lawrence while he was waiting at the bus stop on Well Hall Road on Thursday 22 April, 1993

 Property development has brought uneven benefits, with tens of thousands of poorer families displaced and struggling to cope as a result of welfare cuts.
 In O’Donoghue’s assessment, Van Heerden posits that we now live in the future of Eliot’s Waste Land, and that much of what is traumatic in our world is anticipated or described with great urgency in this century-old document.